richmondu/face_pay/README.md

 ### Feasibility:

 Facial recognition is already very popular in China.
-Paying food using facial recognition (with backend integration to WeChat Pay or Ali Pay digital payment solutions) is already available commercially.
+Paying food using face is already available commercially.
+It is made possible via backend integration with leading digital payment solutions - WeChat Pay and Ali Pay.

 - WeChat Pay